Embargoed until 1600 London time / 1100 US Eastern Time/ 18:00 Jerusalem Time, on 24 November, 2016

 Also taking part in the study were Mariska Meijer, Maayan Levy, Claudia Moresi, Lenka Dohnalova, Sofia Braverman, Shachar Rozin, Dr. Mally Dori-Bachash and Staff Scientist Hagit Shapiro of the Immunology Department, Staff Scientists Drs.
 Yael Kuperman and Inbal Biton, and Prof. Alon Harmelin of the Veterinary Resources Department, and Dr. Sergey Malitsky and Prof. Asaph Aharoni of the Plant and Environmental Sciences Department – all of the Weizmann Institute of Science, as well as Prof. Arieh Gertler of the Hebrew University of Jerusalem and Prof. Zamir Halpern of the Tel-Aviv Sourasky Medical Center.

-For an interview with Dr. Elinav, in English, conducted by Nature:
+Listen to the interview with Dr. Eran Elinav and Prof. Eran Segal, in English, conducted by Nature:

 Dr. Eran Elinav’s research is supported by the Leona M. and Harry B. Helmsley Charitable Trust; the Adelis Foundation; the Else Kroener Fresenius Foundation; John L. and Vera Schwartz, Pacific Palisades, CA; the Rising Tide Foundation; Andrew and Cynthia Adelson, Canada; Yael and Rami Ungar, Israel; Donald L. Schwarz, Sherman Oaks, CA; Leesa Steinberg, Canada; Valerie and Aaron Edelheit, Santa Barbara, CA; Jack N. Halpern, New York, NY; and the Lawrence and Sandra Post Family.
 Dr. Elinav is the Incumbent of the Rina Gudinski Career Development Chair.